nikbr/EthVotingApp/README.md

 # React + TypeScript + Vite

-To run the front end, in the root directory run:
+To run the front end, in the root directory run:\n
+\n

-npm run dev
+npm run dev\n
+\n

-To deploy and test the contract, in ethereum-voting-contract run
+To deploy and test the contract, in ethereum-voting-contract run\n
+\n

-truffle develop
+truffle develop\n
-compile
-migrate
-test
+compile\n
+migrate\n
+test\n